-Now, this rate of R8.00 might be fine at a point in time, but what about a year later?
+Now, this rate of R9.00 might be fine at a point in time, but what about a year later?

-As we know, the cost of goods or services in any economy does not remain static, but adjusts from continuously, and could vary between one economy and its trading partner.
+As we know, the cost of goods or services in any economy does not remain static, but adjusts continuously, and varies between one economy and its trading partner.